Muon decay and neutrino mass: The muon mean lifetime

-In order to calculate the mean life, one has to average over the muon polarization and to sum over the electron one, the latter giving rise to an overall factor 2.
-Furthermore the integration over the full range of momentum p or energy E must be performed.
+In order to calculate the mean lifetime, one has to average over the muon polarization, to sum over the electron one and integrate over the full range of momentum p or energy E.

 The total width is then